The Best Creamy Vegan Pumpkin Pie

 This Paleo + Vegan Pumpkin Pie is smooth, creamy, and perfectly spiced!
 You would never believe that the flaky crust is gluten-free, paleo AND vegan.
-This is allergy-friendly pumpkin pie will be a holiday dessert staple.
+This allergy-friendly pumpkin pie is the perfect vegan Thanksgiving dessert.
 Thanks to Sprouts for sponsoring this post.

 Have you made a pumpkin pie yet this year?!
 Usually pumpkin pie is a November treat for me (I like making them around Thanksgiving time), but I’ve already noticed a major uptick in traffic on my Paleo Pumpkin Pie recipe from 2 years ago, and I’ve been tagged in photos of you guys making it!